joaoandrepestre/Hierarchical-leader-election/README.md

 This project uses ant to build and run.

-- Download the repository
+- Download or clone the repository
+- java -jar dist/HierarchicalLeaderElection.jar to run the distribution
-- ant build to compile
+- ant build to compile locally
-- ant dist to create a runnable jar file
+- ant dist to create a runnable distribution jar file
 - ant run to run the program

-OR

-- Download the jar file in dist/
-- java -jar HierarchicalLeaderElection.jar to run it

 **The start menu**